QAMinn2468/Ladybugs/README.md

 # Controls

-Use the Arrow Keys for movement OR use the following:
+Use the Arrow Keys for movement or use the following:

 UP: W

 DOWN: SPACE BAR

 LEFT: A

 RIGHT: D

 ## Notes